AscendingCreations/AxumSession/README.md

 ```

-To use Axum_database_session with session mode set as AcceptedOnly.
+To use Axum_database_session with session mode set as Storable.
 # Example

 ```rust no_run